The Complete Guide to Mardi Gras at the Universal Orlando Resort

 Nightly Mardi Gras Parade

 In addition to the concerts, the nightly Mardi Gras Parade is one of the best features of this event.
-Six new floats will be featured with it’s theme inspired by Earth, Wind, Fire, Water, the Sun and the Moon.
-As always, the parade will being with the Riverboat float and finish with the 50-foot long King Gator.
+Different themed floats have yet to be announced but as always, the parade will being with the Riverboat float and finish with the 50-foot long King Gator.
 The Endless Summer family has been on both of these floats and they are always the best in any parade.

 Mardi Gras Food and Beverage Offerings